vncprado/vncprado.github.io/_posts/2016-04-16-retropie--snes-controller--kodi--brazil-list--yatse.markdown

 I'm really happy with the result.
 I highly recommend this project for anyone interesting in Retropie.
 After having everything you can finish all the stuff really fast.

+PS: Sometimes need to restart controller always with `start + B`.

 All the best!

 <center> =] </center>